owickstrom/fast-and-fearless-evolution-of-server-side-webapps/src/slides.md

     - Use types for correct-by-construction
     - Machine-verified living documentation, communicates intent
 * Safely evolve our codebase
-    - Good tools reduce fear of change
+    - Reduce fear of change throughout the codebase
     - Modify core domain, follow the errors
     - Not split by an API
 * Focus tests on our domain
     - No need to write tests for type errors
     - Domain code free of side effects

+\notelist{
+  \item Combining server-side web with static typing, we get a lot of benefits }

 ## Functional Statically Typed Web